 Natalie is married to Scott and they have three children Freddie, Adam and Sarah and two dogs Kimo and Olympia.

-Richard is serving his third term on council.
+Richard is serving his fourth term on council.

 He received his BA degree in journalism from the Ohio State University, and graduated from the Ohio Northern University College of Law in 1995.
 Currently, he operates his own law firm practice, The Law Offices of Richard Bardach, concentrating his practice in real estate, foreclosure, creditors’ rights and litigation.